Market your Event

 We Want your Photos and Videos

-There is an easy-to-use flip camcorder/camera generally available to borrow for Grad Life sponsored events.
-We encourage you to document your events and share with us.
+There is an easy-to-use flip camcorder/camera available to borrow for Grad Life sponsored events.
+We encourage you to document your event and share with us.
 Please contact Mimi Beck for more information.
-(Please note that any photographs and videos submitted to The Graduate School may be used by The Graduate School without restriction.)
+(Note that any photographs and videos submitted to The Graduate School may be used by The Graduate School without restriction.)

 Graduate Student Life Logo

 Whether designing a poster or web site, writing an article for the newspaper, or sending out invitations, use the Graduate Student Life logo in your materials.
 All publicity materials must include this reference.
 (Download the Graduate Student Life Logo (400×285).

 Calendars are maintained by multiple groups on campus including SAO, ISSA, FOG, GSU, The Graduate School, Graduate Student Life, and The Week.
 Submit to the respective managers as appropriate for the audience you hope to reach.